JasperBoogers/herb-garden/README.md

 first working version.
 Based on Arduino uno.
 Standalone, no wireless connection and/or control.

 ### version 2.0
-setup using ESP8266, could be controlled by raspi
+* setup using ESP8266, could be controlled by raspi
+* design custom PCB

 ### version 3.0
 imagination